Allied Democratic Forces insurgency: August

+October

 5 October – Six were killed when the ADF attacked the town of Mamove.

 5 October – The ADF together with the Mai-Mai Kyandenga attack FARDC troops in the Mamove locality killing 10 civilians.

 20 October – 1,335 prisoners were freed when the ADF attacked Kangbayi central prison and a military camp that provided security to it in Beni.
 2 inmates were killed in the attack.

 28–30 October – 40 people were killed in ADF attacks in the villages of Baeti and Lisasa.
 People were also kidnapped and churches set on fire.

 30 October – 21 civilians were killed during ADF raids on the villages of Kamwiri, Kitsimba, and Lisasa.
 20 civilians were also abducted and fire was set to many buildings including a Catholic church.

+November

 17 November – 29 bodies were found in Virunga National Park after being killed by ADF terrorists.

+December

 22 December – 4 civilians and 1 soldier were killed in an attack on Bulongo.

 30 December – ADF captures Loselose village.

 31 December – 25 civilians were massacred by ADF on New Year's Eve in the village of Tingwe.

 2021

+January

 1 January – DRC army supported by UN peacekeepers captures village of Loseslose from ADF.
 Two DRC soldiers and 14 ADF militiamen were killed during the fighting, seven DRC soldiers were wounded as well.

 4 January – 25 civilians were killed and several more kidnapped by ADF during their attacks on Tingwe, Mwenda and Nzenga villages.
 Secretary-General of the United Nations, António Guterres again called for global ceasefire after the killings, he also urged DRC "to take concrete steps to address the drivers of conflict in the east of the country".
 Local leaders Bozy Sindiwako and Muvunga Kimwele said that army intervened too late to push back the rebels.
 DRC officials announced that they discovered 21 bodies which were "in a state of decomposition" in Loselose and Loulo.

 15 January – Three soldiers and 13 civilians were killed when suspected ADF militants attacked the village of Ndalya, 60 miles south of the city of Bunia in Ituri province.

+March

 1 March – 10 civilians were killed in 2 different attacks by suspected ADF militants in eastern DRC.
 8 were slain in the Boyo village, with 2 more in the Kainama village.

 31 March – 23 civilians were killed in a village near Beni.

+May

 31 May – 57 civilians were killed in displacement camps near the towns of Boga and Tchabi in eastern DRC, according to the UN.

+July

 1 July – US Ambassador to the Democratic Republic of the Congo, Michael A. Hammer, announces that the US government will assist in training Congolese forces and with intelligence sharing.

+October

+25 October – Principal actor behind many of the armed groups within eastern DRC, John Tibasima, is arrest by FARDC forces.

+December

 8 December – suspected ADF fighters killed 16 people in the rural communes of Mangina and nearby Masiriko in North Kivu province of DRC.